List of tallest buildings in Kolkata: Overview

-Currently Kolkata has around 68 completed high-rise buildings whose height is over 100 m and many more high-rise buildings are under construction.
-There are plans to extend the Urbana society to the group of buildings, 3 new towers are coming up in Urbana phase 2 with a height of 147 m each.
+Currently Kolkata has around 69 completed high-rise buildings whose height is over 100 m and many more high-rise buildings are under construction.

-Urbana Towers, are among the tallest residential towers in the city.

 Tallest buildings

 This lists ranks buildings in Kolkata that stand at least 90 m, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Only completed buildings and under-construction buildings that have been topped out are included.